psychological testing for learning disorders in Tulsa

 What is dysgraphia?

-Dysgraphia is a neurobiological condition that can significantly impact a child's academic performance and self-esteem.
 Sometimes referred to as a specific learning disorder in writing, dysgraphia is characterized by difficulties with handwriting, spelling, and organizing written thoughts.
-Despite normal intelligence and adequate educational opportunities, individuals with dysgraphia may struggle with writing fluency, written expression, and other fine motor tasks.
+Individuals with dysgraphia may struggle with writing fluency, written expression, and other fine motor tasks.

 Key features of dysgraphia include: